Vietnam.vn - Nền tảng quảng bá Việt Nam

 The survey asked Asian Americans about their views on U.S. immigration policy goals.
 Among Asian immigrants:

-86% believe that attracting skilled immigrants to the United States should be an important goal of immigration policy.
+86% believe that attracting highly skilled immigrants to the United States should be an important goal of immigration policy.

 82% said an important goal is to make it easier for U.S. citizens or lawful permanent residents to sponsor family members to immigrate to the United States.

-76% said that establishing stricter policies to prevent people from overstaying their visas should be an important goal for U.S. policy.
+76% said that establishing stricter policies to prevent people from overstaying their visas should be an important goal for US policy.

 Ngoc Anh (according to Pew Research)